kho7/academic-kickstart/content/teaching/ho-2023-06-08-dissertationproposal.md

 title: "How to write dissertation proposal"
 date: 2023-06-08T14:00:00
 ---
 Dissertation proposal is the first step of the formal dissertation process.
-Starting well is the good indicator of success not just in finishing an academic document but more importantly later career developments.
+Starting well is a good indicator of success not just in finishing an academic document but more importantly in later career developments.
 This article gives simple suggestions and general directions of preparing and starting this writing process.
 Much of these suggestions are based on the author's personal experience as an advisor of graduate studies and from sitting on dissertation committees in different roles.

 In general, four steps: planning, research, writing and defense.